'Without this place, I honestly don't know what our family would do'

 Allowah’s future, much like Sophie’s, is also uncertain.
 The hospital has suffered significant financial losses during COVID because it has been unable to run programs from which it draws income.
-So the hospital is now petitioning the public, as well as the government and businesses, for urgent funding to keep it afloat.
+So the hospital is now petitioning Parliament for urgent funding to keep it afloat.

 However, near the end of his conversation with Eternity, Jordan points out a glimmer of hope, saying, “When Sophie was born, they told us that she wouldn’t make a year.
 Every year when we see her neurologist, he’s always dumbfounded that another year has passed and Sophie’s still here.”

-Let’s pray that in the same way, after over 70 years of caring for children like Sophie, Allowah also continues to endure into the future.
+Let’s pray that in the same way, after 60 years of caring for children like Sophie, Allowah also continues to endure into the future.